olcf/olcf-user-docs/systems/frontier_user_guide.rst

 investigating code crashes.
 GDB lets you debug programs written in Ada, C, C++, Objective-C, Pascal (and many other languages).

-GDB is available on Summit under all compiler families:
+GDB is available on Frontier under all compiler families:

 .. code::